TrebledJ/trebledj.github.io/content/posts/programming/2023-03-09-digital-audio-synthesis-for-dummies.md

 ## The Fourier Theorem 📊

-One fundamental theorem in signal processing relates to the composition of signals.
-The **Fourier Theorem** can be summarised into:
+One fundamental theorem in signal processing is the **Fourier Theorem**, which relates to the composition of signals.
+It can be summarised into:

-> Any *periodic* signal can be broken down into a sum of sine waves.
+> Any *periodic* signal can be *broken down* into a *sum* of sine waves.

 We can express this mathematically as